adelriosantiago/adelriosantiago-blog/amazing-czech-republic/eng.md

 It really surprised me to see lots of graffities in Prague.
 However these graffities have a different feeling.
 They are not the usual "fuck off" graffities that you would see in a bad neighborhood.
 They feel more like revolution graffities.
 Some of them are really impressive and even "intellectual" to some point.

+Here is a picture of the (*České vysoké učení technické*) CVUT library,

 ![FA ČVUT: CTU in Prague, Faculty of Architecture | Architecture, Prague,  Modern architecture](https://i.pinimg.com/originals/0f/7f/53/0f7f534a925204b06e0f7bf774621efc.jpg)